WordPress Optimizer: Site Booster Module

 If your website doesn't depend on any WP Cron jobs, ie. you want to manually check updates, manually update necessary plugins, and you are not utilizing any plugins or specific plugin features which rely on WP Cron, then you can disable this option.

-Disable Autosave
+Autosave Settings

-This option enables you to disable the autosave feature without disabling the entire Heartbeat API.
 However, if you have already disabled Heartbeat API, this feature is already disabled since it depends on the Heartbeat API.

-The autosave feature functions in the exact same manner autosave in any document editor, such as Microsoft Word or Google Docs functions - periodically, this option will run and save all your changes to a specific post, page, etc, without the need for you to constantly use the Save Draft or Update option.
+The autosave option will run and save all your changes to a specific post, page, etc, without the need for you to constantly use the Save Draft or Update option.
 In case of any power or server issues, the autosave feature prevents the loss of your work.

 Disable Feeds